-In addition to these events on the eastern shoal, drift algae became more prominent in the deep central part of the Bay after 1960.
-Today Cladophora and other drift species accumulate to depths of 70 cm
+In addition to these events on the eastern shoal, drift algae became more prominent in the deep central part of the Bay after 1960, Today Cladophora and other drift species accumulate to depths of 70 cm in places (Valiela and Costa, in prep).
+Sediment cores show that eelgrass was abundant in the central Bay prior to the wasting disease.
+Photographs and core data show that eelgrass returned there by the 1950's, but disappeared again between 1965 and 1973 (Chapter 3).

 Figure 17.
-Eelgrass bed area (corrected for % cover) in West Falmouth Harbor (near entrance) between 1943 and 1981.
+Eelgrass bed area (corrected for % cover) in West Falmouth Harbor between 1943 and 1981.